MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 ## Version 10.0.26100.2161
 *Released November 4th, 2024*.

-### Kasan
+### Kasan Support
-New!
-The Kernel Address Sanitizer is a bug-detection technology supported on Windows Drivers that allows to detect several classes of illegal memory accesses.
-For more information [Kasan](./devtest/kasan.md)
+Kernel Address Sanitizer (Kasan), a bug-detection technology in now supported on Windows Drivers, it enables the detection of several classes of illegal memory accesses.
+For more information see [Kasan](./devtest/kasan.md)

-### Azure File Sync reparse tag defination updated
+### Azure File Sync
+Azure file sync reparse tag definition has been updated.
+For details see [Azure File Sync](https://support.microsoft.com/en-us/topic/azure-file-sync-agent-v18-2-release-july-2024-613d00dc-998b-4885-86b9-73750195baf5)

 ### WDK MSI Update
-The WDK VSIX is included as part of Visual Studio individual component.
-We have removed the WDK VSIX component which ships with WDK MSI.
-At the end of WDK installation, the custom action message to launch VSIX installer has been replaced with a simple message telling the user to install VSIX from VS as individual component.
+As WDK VSIX is now included as part of Visual Studio individual component, consequently WDK VSIX will no longer ships with WDK MSI.
+When WDK is installed on a machine without WDK Visual Studio individual component installed, the user will be asked to install VSIX from VS indivudal component.
+However, if WDK is installed on a machine with WDK VSIX installed, there will be only a graceful message confirming successful installation.

 ## Version 10.0.26100.1882
 *Released October 14th, 2024*.